A Knowledge Graph-based Retrieval-Augmented Generation Framework for Algorithm Selection in the Facility Layout Problem: Introduction

-AI research has turned to grounding LLMs with structured, verifiable knowledge to address these weaknesses.
-Two key paradigms dominate Retrieval-Augmented Generation (RAG) and Knowledge Graphs (KG).
-RAG retrieves relevant, domain-specific content before generation, reducing hallucinations and enabling integration of up-to-date information without retraining \cite{ref17}.
+AI research has increasingly focused on grounding LLMs with structured and verifiable knowledge to reduce hallucinations and improve domain adaptation.
+Within this direction, two complementary paradigms have gained prominence: Retrieval-Augmented Generation (RAG) and Knowledge Graphs (KG).
+RAG retrieves relevant domain-specific information before generation, mitigating hallucinations and enabling integration of up-to-date content without retraining \cite{ref17}.
 KG organise domain entities and relationships, enabling explainable reasoning and mitigating data sparsity or cold-start issues.
 The relational pathways in KG enhance accuracy and interpretability, which are critical for decision support in technical domains \cite{ref18}.
 A new approach integrates these paradigms.
-A KG-RAG \cite{ref19} model uses a structured KG as the retrieval source for a RAG.
-The KG offers an explainable, linked domain model, and RAG allows LLMs to flexibly query and blend this knowledge into transparent, evidence-based proposals.
+A Knowledge Graph-Based Retrieval-Augmented Generation (KG-RAG) \cite{ref19} model uses a structured KG as the retrieval source for an RAG.
+The KG offers an explainable, linked domain model, and RAG allows LLMs to flexibly query and blend this knowledge into transparent and evidence-based proposals.
 This integration is suitable for comprehensive domain knowledge and justifiable output for complex recommendation tasks.
 The literature indicates a convergence of a long-standing operations research problem with a contemporary AI opportunity.
-FLP algorithmic fragmentation under the No Free Lunch principle renders selection a vital bottleneck.
+Algorithmic fragmentation in FLP, as implied by the no free lunch principle, makes the task of algorithm selection a critical bottleneck.
 Current machine learning-based selectors, though adaptive, tend to operate as black boxes.
-Concurrently, the KG-RAG paradigm addresses LLM limitations of hallucinations and poor performance in domain adaptation while allowing for structured, transparent reasoning.
-KG-RAG is a promising basis for an intelligent, interpretable, and adaptive FLP algorithm recommendation method.
+Concurrently, the KG-RAG paradigm addresses Large Language Model (LLM) limitations of hallucinations and poor performance in domain adaptation while allowing for structured and transparent reasoning.